• Advertise

 What I used to create my office accent wall

 Since I needed to create this accent wall on a budget, I knew that a wall stencil was the perfect solution.
-I had heard of Cutting Edge Stencils from a few fellow home decor enthusiasts and decided to check out their (huge) selection.

-I immediately fell in love with the Magnolia and Berries stencil.
 I knew that it would be perfect for using more than one color with the two types of leaves and the separate berries.
-They have a bunch of wallpaper-style stencils AND they have some really cool tile stencils that would make for an amazing backsplash or for transforming a dated floor.
-Goodbye boring beige linoleum!

 Learn to create this easy office upgrade